Eco House

 A Biodiversity Hotspot

-Eco-House is designed around a closed nutrient cycle loop based on waste recovery within the urban site.
-While rainwater caters to the potable water demand, the nutrients from the toilet and kitchen water improve the yield of rooftop farming.
-The house is spread across three levels including a mezzanine and a terrace designed to grow food, and is designed to sustain life with the least resources.
-It provides workspace on the lower-level and residential areas above.
+Eco-House is designed around a closed nutrient cycle based on waste recovery within the urban site.
+While rainwater serves the need for potable water, nutrients in the water from toilets and the kitchen improve the yield of rooftop farming.
+The house is spread across three levels, including a mezzanine and a terrace designed to grow food.
+It is designed to sustain life with the least resources.
+It provides workspace on the lower level and residential areas above .

 Why SHIFT selected this project